-Day 3 (optional) - We'll check in 2 weeks later to take a look at your cheese's progress, address any questions/concerns you may have and make any necessary course correction.
+Day 3 (optional but recommended) - We'll check in 2 weeks later to take a look at your cheese's progress, address any questions/concerns you may have and make any necessary course correction.
 This check-in day is one of the most important parts since we'll do cheese aging forensics and get to the bottom of what's going on with each person's cheese!
 You learn the most by trying something on your own and coming back with relevant questions!

 Tiny brie wheels make a show-stopping gift and one gallon makes 6-7 mini 4" wheels!